 There is a dire need to follow the example of a return to God, through repentance, as that of Nineveh.
 Scripture reveals: The word of the Lord came to Jonah (a prophet of God), saying: Arise, go to Nineveh, that great city, and cry against it; for their wickedness is come before me (Jonah 1:2).

 It was noted that God did not change in His ultimate intention toward the Ninevites, rather they changed in their attitude towards Him.
 On the basis of that change, God could deal with them in grace, rather than in judgment as their failure to repent would have necessitated.
-Our greatest threat is in allowing evilness to reign; to forego repentance, failing to renew of our relationship with God; all of which Nineveh accomplished!
+Our greatest threat (among others) is in allowing evilness to reign; to forego repentance, failing to renew a relationship with God; all of which Nineveh accomplished!

 Part of our greatest threat is allowing government to become our Savior in times of need.
-There are those who accepts the handouts of government; appearing to be their hope and lifeline, rather than self-betterment and well-being.
+There are those who accepts the handouts of government; appearing as their hope and salvation.
 Socialism makes one dependent on government which equates to control rather than independence.

-Faith in God, as one's provider and protector, is greatly diminished when the government acts as big brother!
-The goal of Marxism, Socialism, and Communism is total dependence; with control of the masses being its target.
-Part of our greatest threat is by not realizing this is happening; until the web of deceit, completely captures its intended victim!
+Faith in God, as one's provider and protector, is greatly diminished when the government acts as one's big brother!
+The goal of Marxism and Socialism is total dependence; with control of the masses being its target.
+Part of our greatest threat is by not realizing this is happening; until the web of deceit completely captures its intended victims!

-Many forces of evil are attempting to wipe out Christianity (our greatest threat); to erase any trace of its existence.
+Many forces of evil are attempting to wipe out Christianity (part of our greatest threat); to erase any trace of its existence.
 Jesus undermining such an attempt, said: You are Peter (representative of the Church), and upon this rock (the foundation of Christianity) I will build my church: and the gates of hell (opposing forces of evil) shall not prevail against it (Matthew 16:18).